sophxine/evocellularautomata/README.md

 You can change mutationrate, reproduction(birth) and survival rules(at line 189), and mutationRate.

+You can also draw but it draws the last created cell.

 I recommend disabling mutation a bit before it seems good.